 You must request the transferor's TIN no later than the time of closing.
 The TIN request need not be made in a separate mailing.
-Rather, it may be made in person or in a mailing that includes other items.
+Rather, it may be made in person, in a mailing that includes other items, or electronically.
 The transferor is required to furnish his or her TIN and to certify that the TIN is correct.
 For U.S. persons (including U.S. resident aliens), you may request a TIN on Form W-9, Request for Taxpayer Identification Number and Certification.
+Foreign persons must provide their TIN to you on the appropriate Form W-8.
+See part J in the 2007 General Instructions for Forms 1099, 1098, 5498, and W-2G.

 Alternatively, you may provide a written statement to the transferor similar to the following: "You are required by law to provide (insert name of person responsible for filing) with your correct taxpayer identification number.
 If you do not provide (insert name of person responsible for filing) with your correct taxpayer identification number, you may be subject to civil or criminal penalties imposed by law."

 The solicitation must contain space for the name, address, and TIN of the transferor, and a place to certify under penalties of perjury that the TIN furnished is the correct TIN of the transferor.
-The certification must read similar to: "Under penalties of perjury, I certify that the number shown on this statement is my correct taxpayer identification number."
+The certification must read similar to: "Under penalties of perjury, I certify that I am a U.S. person or U.S. resident alien and the number shown on this statement is my correct taxpayer identification number."

 If you use a Uniform Settlement Statement (under RESPA), you may provide a copy of such statement, appropriately modified to solicit the TIN, to the transferor.
-Keep the Form W-9 or substitute form in your records for 4 years.
+Keep the Form W-9 or substitute form in your records for 4

-Foreign persons must provide their TIN to you on the appropriate Form W-8.
-See part F of the General CAUTION Instrucitons for Forms 1099, 1098, 5498, and W-2G.